ArduPilot/ardupilot_wiki/common/source/docs/common-imu-batchsampling.rst

 - FFT cannot show you frequencies above half your sensor's sampling rate
 - The smallest frequency that can be shown is half your sample size divided by your sample rate

 Samples are typically taken at the same rate as gyro updates provided to the autopilot.
 For example if you are using :ref:`INS_FAST_SAMPLE <INS_FAST_SAMPLE>` on an MPU9250 sensor (fairly typical on modern Pixhawk class autopilots) then samples will be take at 8KHz, but averaged and downsampled to 1KHz.
-If you are not using an autopilot with fast sampling capability, then the sample rates is 1KHz
+If you are not using an autopilot with fast sampling capability, then the sample rate is 1KHz

 This 1KHz "backend" rate is the rate at which gyro filtering takes place, i.e. low-pass and notch filters, and on smaller copters 1Khz is not high enough to avoid aliasing from noise at higher frequencies.
 For example, a 3" copter might have a full throttle motor frequency of 600Hz.
 Since filters can only apply at half the sample frequency (the Nyquist limit)it is not possible to filter 600Hz noise when sampling at 1Khz and the noise will be aliased down to lower frequencies.